Personal loans

 Benefits of a personal loan:

-• Debt consolidation – consider paying off multiple debts with one loan.
-This could make your debt more manageable by combining multiple monthly payments into one.
-You may be able to secure a better interest rate too.
-But bear in mind that extending the length of your loan means you may pay more in the long run.
+Taking out a debt consolidation loan could make your debt more manageable by combining multiple monthly payments into one.
+If you’re able to secure a better interest rate, your monthly repayments could be less too.
+But bear in mind that extending the length of your loan means you’ll may pay more in the long run.

-• Apply and receive the money quickly – you can often apply online and, if you’re approved, the lender will usually deposit the money into your account within a few days (or even a few hours if you’re already a customer).
+You can often apply for personal loans online.
+And if you’re approved, the lender will usually deposit the money into your account within a few days (or even a few hours if you’re already a customer).

 Drawbacks of a personal loan: